-Most people are aware of the term separation anxiety.
-It's usually used to talk about children, or occasionally pets.
-Separation anxiety in children is considered a very serious issue, because a child that is unable to be separated from his or her parents becomes more likely to miss out on important psychosocial development opportunities, and could develop further anxiety problems later on in life.
+Separation anxiety is often discussed in terms of children, or in some cases, pets.
+Separation anxiety in children is considered a serious issue as when a child is unable to be separated from parents, the likelihood he or she will miss out on crucial psychosocial development opportunities, and develop further anxiety problems later in life, increases significantly.

 From Childhood to Adulthood

 Adult separation anxiety (ASA) may develop during childhood, or as a result of things experienced throughout adolescence and/or early adulthood.
 Many adults suffering from anxiety (separation and other kinds) suffered some sort abuse or neglect in their past.